On this page:

 The National Emergency Management Agency collaborates with key international partners to learn from best practice and share experiences to build capacity, knowledge and partnerships internationally to enhance Australia’s standing in the international disaster risk reduction and resilience community.

-Our key international partner is the United Nations Office for Disaster Risk Reduction, which is responsible for the international coordination of strategies and programs for the reduction of disaster risks.
+A key international partner is the United Nations Office for Disaster Risk Reduction (UNDRR), which is responsible for the international coordination of strategies and programs for the reduction of disaster risks.